Meningitis can be life-threatening, so seek urgent medical advice if you think your child has it. Here we outline its symptoms and treatment.

 - Some meningitis-causing bacteria also cause septicaemia (blood poisoning).

 - Children who have had meningitis can get a variety of after-effects.
 These include acquired brain injury, learning and behavioural changes, hearing loss, emotional changes and sight problems.

-People can also spread Neisseria meningitidis through saliva.
-This is usually by coughing or kissing but it can be through longer contact like you’d get living in the same household (CDC, 2017).
+People who are coughing or sneezing nearby can spread bacteria to your child (NHS, 2019).
+People can also spread bacteria by kissing or through longer contact like you’d get from living in the same household (CDC, 2021).

-Some bacteria, such as Listeria monocytogenes and Escherichia coli, can spread to your child via contaminated food (CDC, 2017).
-Escherichia coli infection can spread by someone not washing their hands before preparing food for them (CDC, 2017).
-People can get Listeria monocytogenes from eating contaminated foods like unpasteurised cheese or milk (CDC, 2017).
+Some bacteria can spread to your child via contaminated food or as a result of someone not washing their hands before preparing food for them (CDC, 2021).

 People can also be carriers, in other words they carry these bacteria in or on their bodies without this making them ill.
-Most carriers never become sick but can still spread the bacteria to others (CDC, 2017).
+Most carriers never become sick but can still spread the bacteria to others (NHS, 2019).

 Viral meningitis isn’t usually life-threatening but it can make people feel very ill.
 It is also more common than bacterial meningitis.

 - Viral meningitis is most common in babies and young children but anybody can get it.

 - The symptoms of viral meningitis can be very similar to those of bacterial meningitis, so you must seek urgent medical help for your child if you’re worried.

 - Enteroviruses are the most common cause of viral meningitis but many other viruses can cause it.
 Enteroviruses normally cause a mild stomach infection and can be avoided by good hand washing (Gov.uk, 2019; NHS, 2019).